Do you have an English Only in the classroom policy?

-For example, he makes a grammar point and sees that half the class understand what he is saying, but the other half are scratching their heads.
+For example, he makes a grammar point and sees that half the class understands what he is saying, but the other half are scratching their heads.
 He can confirm this easily by asking the right questions to the class.

 Then he finds the star student who always understands everything and asks her to explain the grammar point to him using English.
-Once she can do that the teacher can then ask this student to explain in L1 to the other students who missed the point.
+Once she can do that, the teacher can then ask this student to explain in L1 to the other students who missed the point.

 Usually, the teacher will find there is a collective Ahhh from these students once the star student has finished explaining in L1.